-It is recommended that Council endorses the disposal of 122 (Lot 110) Hamilton Street, Bassendean by public tender.
+It is recommended that Council endorses the creation of a single 1843m2 lot at 122 (Lot 110) Hamilton Street, Bassendean and its subsequent disposal by public tender.

 Land with a value of greater than \$5,000 must be disposed in accordance with the requirements of Section 3.58 of the Local Government Act 1995 (being by public auction or public tender).